What 30-minute dinner dreams are made of!

-Just about every dish I’ve ever tried at Olive Garden has been an instant hit with my taste buds (thank you Zesty Italian Dressing, Chicken Parmesan, and Zuppa Toscana Soup!), but their Chicken Marsala… *muah!* It’s what weeknight dinner dreams are made of!
+Just about every dish I’ve ever tried at Olive Garden has been an instant hit with my taste buds (thank you Zesty Italian Dressing, Chicken Parmesan, and Zuppa Toscana Soup!), but this one… chef’s kiss!
+Chicken Marsala is what weeknight dinner dreams are made of.

 What is Chicken Marsala?

-Chicken Marsala features thin, pan-fried chicken breasts simmered in a savory Marsala wine and mushroom sauce.
+This dish features thin, pan-fried chicken breasts simmered in a savory wine and mushroom sauce.
 The Marsala wine, a fortified wine from Sicily, adds a rich, fruity flavor that makes this dish truly special.

 Chicken breasts, mushrooms, milk, broth, flour, marsala wine, salt, garlic, butter, and seasonings are the ingredients for this recipe.